Contact Us

 Shopify

-Shopify provide Quick Count, a free tool for small stock takes.
-This is a simple way to count your inventory on Shopify POS, you can see the details on using it here..
-It can be added to Shopify POS, and then staff can click on a product and scan or manually update a quantity.
+It can be added to Shopify POS, enabling staff to click on a product and scan or manually update a quantity.
 When the count is saved, the inventory quantity will be updated in Shopify.
-We'll include a video below of how this works.
+The video below shows how this works.

-It currently counts only On Hand inventory, which covers Available, Unavailable and Committed inventory.
-It can count up to 1000 product variants in one session.
+Quick Count currently only counts On Hand inventory, which covers Available, Unavailable and Committed inventory.
+It can count up to 1,000 product variants in one session.

 Pros: